Just 1% of the donor population possess AB negative blood.

 Many people require blood, whether it's used for planned operations, in an emergency or for people suffering from conditions which require regular blood transfusions such as thalassaemia, leukaemia and those undergoing chemotherapy for cancer.
 If they have a rare blood group, we do sometimes struggle to get a perfect match for them.

-You can give blood three times a year, so please be sure to keep up your outstanding work and donate every four months if you possibly can.
+Female donors can give blood three times a year and male donors can give blood four times a year.
+So please be sure to keep up your outstanding work and donate regularly if you possibly can.

 Our session search will find every public blood donation session in your area:

 There are many ways we can help you:

 Awele Nwosu-Akeh, 17, was diagnosed with sickle cell anaemia when she was ten...